 I. To be accepted into the Department Honors Program, students must be philosophy majors who have a cumulative grade-point average of 3.33, and a grade-point average of 3.75 within the department, at the end of the Fall semester of the Junior year.
 Such students may request admission to the Honors Program.
 The request should be in writing and should be submitted to the chair of the department at the end of the Fall semester of the Junior year.
-The request should be accompanied by a report from the Registrar's Office, showing their grade-point averages.
+The request should by a report from the Registrar's Office, showing their grade-point averages.
 The members of the philosophy department will decide which students are accepted.

 II.
-To receive Departmental Honors, majors in philosophy must have a grade-point average of 3.75 within the department, and a cumulative grade-point average of 3.33, at graduation.
-They must complete the requirements for the major.
-They must also complete the following courses:
+To receive Departmental Honors, majors in philosophy must (i) have, at graduation, a grade-point average of 3.75 within the department and a cumulative grade-point average of 3.33; (ii) complete the requirements for the major; (iii) take a comprehensive exam; and (iv) complete the following courses:

-A. PHIL 3439 Epistemology

-B. At least one of the following:
+- A. PHIL 3439 Epistemology - B. At least one of the following: